-Environmental Sciences have always been not only my strong subject at school but also a field where the application of maps had a real impact on me.
+Environmental Sciences have always been not only my strong subject at school but also a field where the application of maps has had a real impact on me.
 The visualization of environmental issues on maps made it easier for me to understand the tremendous influence or effects of anthropogenic activities on our environment.

-One of my biggest influences that led me to this field was my high school Geography teacher, who made teaching this subject so much fun that it was impossible to not take it seriously!
+One of my biggest influences that led me to this field was my high school Geography teacher, who made made this subject so much fun that it was impossible to not take it seriously!

 Taking one of the subjects of Classic Engineering made me realise that just a common degree in Engineering wouldn’t make me happy.
 I wanted something that I would enjoy and be passionate about to make that my career.

 My internship at WCS (Wildlife Conservation Society) and my first job at Mapbox as a map data analyst made me firmly believe that mapping and Cartography would be my career.

 How did you plan the steps to get into the career you wanted?
 Or how did you make a transition to a new career?
 Tell us about your career path

 To start with, it was not an easy decision.
 When I was choosing my major in 2012, Cartography as a career was still rare, and not a lot of people knew about the program.
 My process of choosing this field came from the fact that I really enjoyed mapping and field work.